AGENDA Produces Regional Research Report on Disability Access and Inclusion

 AGENDA researchers also noted common areas for improvement in the region, such as utilizing existing legal frameworks and electoral regulations to foster inclusion in each of the four countries.
 For example, there are often gaps in training for poll workers, which result in disability policies implemented well in some areas and less well in others.

 Established in 2011, AGENDA was formed to improve access to political and electoral opportunities for persons with disabilities in Southeast Asia through increased public awareness and advocacy for change.
 AGENDA is a creative partnership between IFES, DPOs, and election-focused civil society organizations.
-AGENDA has operated in eight countries, including current partners in Cambodia, Indonesia, Myanmar, Philippines, and Vietnam.
+AGENDA has operated in eight countries, including current partners in Cambodia, Indonesia, Myanmar, the Philippines, and Vietnam.